exercism/javascript/concepts/basics/about.md

 # About

-JavaScript is a dynamic, prototype based language.
+JavaScript is a dynamic, prototype-based language.
 It has a few [primitives][mdn-primitive], and everything else is considered an object.

 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js.
-The language is actively being developed; and because of it's multi-paradigm property, allows for many styles of programming.
+The language is actively being developed; and because of its multi-paradigm property, allows for many styles of programming.
 JavaScript is a dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.

 ## (Re-)Assignment